Elizabeth Grace Byrd Memorial Scholarship

 Tell us about your Auburn story, favorite tradition, a “War Eagle!” moment, or what Auburn has meant to you.

 After having moved all over the country because of my husband’s job transfers, and attending seven colleges and universities in the process, I finally graduated from Auburn—the best university ever!
 That day was (next to having my children) the most wonderful day of my life!
 Several years ago, I wrote my Auburn story, “The War Eagle Conversion.”
 It is about the moment when I became an Auburn fan.
 Before moving here, I didn’t keep up with college sports at all.
 When we first came to Alabama and saw those “Punt Bama Punt” signs around Mobile, I had absolutely no idea what they meant but after moving to Auburn, I very soon learned all about that!
 When I was in school at Auburn, I walked by the coliseum parking lot every day on the way to Haley Center.
 When football season began, a very strange thing began to happen.
 Every Friday, the lot would be filled with little trailers, some with little orange and blue awnings…some with five feet tall stuffed tigers next to the door, some with orange and blue balloons hanging all down the front.
 When I encountered all that, the Friday before the first game, I was just dumbfounded!
 I couldn’t believe that grown people would do all that—-for a football game?!
 I just did not get it at all.
-But, as that season went on…and as i sat at Jordan-Hare every Saturday afternoon, I began to understand it a little bit more each week, until the Auburn-Alabama game finally came around.
+But, as that season went on…and as I sat at Jordan-Hare every Saturday afternoon, I began to understand it a little bit more each week, until the Auburn-Alabama game finally came around.
 I went to that game and sat in the upper deck overlooking Legion Field—all of it, a first for me.
-I was holding my ticket on which my seat was clearly designated, while an usher was helping me find it. for some reason, I missed the correct aisle, and tried to go in another one…but then knew I was wrong, and said as much to the usher.
+I was holding my ticket on which my seat was clearly designated, while an usher was helping me find it.
+For some reason, I missed the correct aisle, and tried to go in another one…but then knew I was wrong, and said as much to the usher.
 His reply was a very normal one for an Alabama fan.
 It was neither sarcastic nor rude—just a matter of fact statement. nonchalant, actually.
 He said, “Oh, that’s right, I forgot that Auburn fans can’t count.”
-He left and I sat down, and sometime between that moment and the end of that game, I became a very excited, and screaming for a win, totally orange and blue Auburn fan!
+He left and I sat down, and sometime between that moment and the end of that game, I became a very excited, screaming for a win, totally orange and blue Auburn fan!
 And I also became a seriously loyal fan; I knew that I belonged to Auburn, and too, that I very much resented that Alabama usher’s condescending remark!
 And since then, everything that I have seen or heard on football weekends at Auburn….on campus or in the stadium…has made perfect sense to me!
 War Eagle!

 What do you hope your recipients gain through this scholarship?